mrberti/micropython-scpidev/README.md

 Get the basic stuff running...

 ### Mid Term Plan
-Implement some samples for RaspberryPi.
+Make it running on micropython.

 ### Long Term Plan
 Implement a web application to be able to serve HTTP requests and show some nice GUI.

 ## Installation
 I intend to publish this package on PyPi.
 For now you need to download the code and run the following command from the root directory.

 ```python
 python3 -m pip install -e .